flyingmachine/brave-clojure-web/content/functional-programming.md

 ### Creating the Board

-There are many ways that you could represent the board, but in this case you're going to represent the board with a map with keys corresponding to each board position and values containing information about that positions connections.
+There are many ways that you could represent the board, but in this case you're going to represent the board with a map with numerical keys corresponding to each board position and values containing information about that positions connections.
 The map will also contain a `:rows` key, storing the total number of rows.
-Below is a board with each position numbered, followed by the data structure built to represent
+Below is a board with each position numbered, followed by the data structure built to represent it:
-it:

 ![Peg Thing Data Structure](images/functional-programming/peg-thing-data-structure.png)